• Beauty

 Unfortunately, it is impossible to mention the idea of attending a university without discussing arguably the biggest downside: you will have to fund your studies.
 While the program itself may be covered by a loan, grant, or scholarship, you will still need to fund your living expenses for the duration of your studies.

 In order to do so, you will likely need to continue working, at least on a part-time basis.
-If you are looking to return to college in order to move on from your existing career, and is the main motivator in your decision to return to college, the idea of sticking it out in your current job may not be particularly welcome.
+If you are looking to return to college to move on from your existing career, and this is the main motivator in your decision to return to college, the idea of sticking it out in your current job may not be particularly welcome.
 However, it’s likely to be the most sensible choice for your finances.
 Alternatively, you could leave your day job and take on a part-time job or side hustle in order to cover your expenses, if you can make that work.

-PRO: You’ll have an opportunity to switch careers to a (relatively) newfound passion
+Pro: You’ll have an opportunity to switch careers to a (relatively) newfound passion

 For most people, the decision regarding what they *think* they will do for the rest of their lives is made at the age of 18, which can be problematic.
-As people age, their passions and interests change, but their career remains fairly static, glued to choices they made 10, 20, or even 30 years ago.
+As people age, their passions and interests change, but their careers remain fairly static, glued to choices they made 10, 20, or even 30 years ago.
 At 18, I wanted to be a journalist for a magazine in New York.
 Now, at age 30, I’m a freelance writer (okay, same idea), blogger/influencer, and nanny/tutor.
 Oh, and I also do consulting work for a small consulting company.
 Is it obvious I can’t choose one career path?! 😉

 By attending college in your 30s, you essentially have the chance to start over and embrace a new passion.
 Perhaps the revamped Cosmos led to a fascination with astronomy and cosmology that is conducive to studying at Cornell; maybe the current focus on mental health and well-being has led you to consider psychiatry and want to learn from Cynthia Telles UCLA training programs; or perhaps you’ve come to realize you’re a natural born writer and thus arts-focused universities such at Northwestern could be the right choice.
 Whatever the subject, there’s sure to be a specialist program that can nurture your newfound interests.
 By pursuing these programs, you can begin the journey to a career that focuses on what matters to you as an adult, rather than being influenced by choices you made as a teenager.